 - Advice on Auditioning For “The Walking Dead” From Casting Director Sharon Bialy + Sherry Thomas

-- How to Audition for “The Walking Dead” Season 11
+- How to Audition for New Seasons of “The Walking Dead”

 - How to Become an Extra on “The Walking Dead”